Which Will is used when my Spouse and I die together?

 The experienced team at Bell Legal Group will discuss your estate planning wishes with you and draft your Will to ensure your wishes can be carried out considering all circumstances.

 Avoid costly and time-consuming litigation by ensuring your Will is well-drafted.
-For information and assistance on any estate planning or estate administration matter, please contact a member of our experienced Wills, Trusts and Estate Planning Team at Bell Legal Group on (07) 5597 3366 or email email@example.com.
+For information and assistance on any estate planning or estate administration matter, please contact a member of our experienced team at Bell Legal Group on (07) 5597 3366 or email email@example.com.

 This publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.